edgio-docs/edgio-docs/guides/applications/v7/security/token_auth.md

 2. From the **Token-Based Authentication** settings, set the **Primary Key** option to the desired alphanumeric value.
 3. Ensure that the **Primary Key Minimum Encryption Version** option remains set to `v3`.
 4. Click **Save**.
-5. If you have already configured a rule that enforces Token Auth and would like {{ PRODUCT }} to use your updated encryption key configuration, then should apply this change by deploying to this environment.
+5. Apply this change by deploying to this environment.

-    If this is your initial setup, then you may postpone deployment until after you have set up Token Auth enforcement.

 <Info>